Resource Highlight: Make Home Learning a Success

 To ensure the highest level of attention to your child’s learning needs we have outlined Program Policies that provide answers to cancellations, missed sessions and technology issues.

-Policies will be updated as needed; last update May 22, 2020.
+Policies will be updated as needed; last update for Program Policies was May 22, 2020; last update for Pandemic Policy Health and Safety Guidelines July 31, 2020.

 If more information is required, please contact email@example.com.